 A survey of the invertebrate phyla, with a focus on the classification, evolution, ecology, morphology, and life histories of these organisms.
 This course includes laboratory examinations of representative groups and field sampling of local invertebrate fauna.
 Prerequisite: BIO 131.
 Lecture three hours, laboratory three hours each week.
-Offered fall of oddnumbered years.
+Offered on demand.

-375 Topics in Tropical Biology (3)
+375 Topics in Tropical Biology (3) W